Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Theory

-It should be noted that due to the simulation method that defines the temporal pulses in MPS, the pulse envelopes of the single photon states cannot overlap in time as this method only allows the representation of indistinguishable photon input states.
-This is not a strict limitation of MPS, only one of the implementation, and by expanding the bond indices of the MPS factorization of the state one may consider more complicated two photon input states.
-This results in simulated top-hat pulses requiring $t_b \geq t_p$ to avoid overlap.
-Likewise for the Gaussian pulses, the separation distance must be sufficiently larger than the standard deviations to ensure negligible overlap of contributions from the envelopes.
-As we shall see, this is not a limitation of the scattering theory method, which specifies the entire two-frequency spectral function of the input pulse, though in practice, it has difficulty with functions that are slow to converge in the frequency domain, such as the temporal top-hats.
-Thus both methods are useful to study the problem of interest.
+It should be noted that due to the simulation method used to define the temporal pulses in MPS, the input wave functions are restricted to two-photon product states.
+This is not a strict limitation of MPS, only one of the implementation, and by expanding the bond indices of the MPS factorization of the state, one may consider more complicated two-photon input states.
+Within the two-photon subspace of input states, the bond dimension, $\chi$, of the MPS remains tractable for arbitrary two-photon states, scaling as $2+2\chi_{\rm max}$ where $\chi_{\rm max}$ is the Schmidt rank of the input state's temporal wavefunction (or the necessary cut off for numerical precision).
+In the case of a Schmidt rank of 1, a product state, the bond dimension only has to be extended from 3 to 4 when compared to indistinguishable two-photon states.
+The scaling of the bond dimension is discussed in more detail in Sec.~S2 of the Supplement~\cite{supp}.
+In spite of this, it is technically easier to implement arbitrary input states using the frequency-dependent scattering theory method, as the state does not need to be factorized into an MPS.